frank-zago/isp55e0/README.md

 the name for that project.
 The bootloader that comes the CH579 is version 2.8.0, and that's the only one supported for now.

-The main drawback with these devices is that the firmware has to be sent encrypted to the device.
+A drawback of these devices is that the firmware has to be sent encrypted to the device.
 This is just annoying.
 The encrypting algorithm is not known to me, but it is rather weak since it's vulnerable to a replay attacks.
 However it's likely the encryption key is tied to a device through its unique ID, as it is the case for the